zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    that a protocol is actually used, it allows to retain that information.

-   :c: The connection.
+   :param c: The connection.

-   :atype: The type of the analyzer confirming that its protocol is in
+   :param atype: The type of the analyzer confirming that its protocol is in
           use.
 The value is one of the ``Analyzer::ANALYZER_*`` constants.
 For example, ``Analyzer::ANALYZER_HTTP`` means the HTTP analyzer determined that it's indeed parsing an HTTP connection.